Free shipping on orders $70 and above

 It's 4:47 am at the time of writing this.
 Wide awake.
 Mind is fully active.
 Is this Insomnia rearing it's ugly head, or is it just time to be awake?
 It doesn't help that a quick nap hours earlier turned into much-of-the-day-gone-nap.
 Just a constant feeling of exhaustion.
 It's easy to allow frustrations fueled by the enemy to creep in and start producing doubt, conflicts in marriage, distractions to prevent me from fulfilling God's desires, and seeds of temptation to be planted.
 All of this can bring spiritual exhaustion in the absence of God as the spiritual portion.

 Thankfully, there is a God who has already foreseen all of this and has provided a way of nourishment through His word.
 If you're like me, you have a tendency to want to do things on your own and this produces utter exhaustion.
 Instead of prayer, we charge hard into oblivion and God allows us to stumble to bring Himself into focus again.
-He is the daily portion.
+Jesus is the daily portion and should be the main priority in life.

 It reminds me of Casting Crowns' song "Praise You in This Storm."